How to have better foreplay – and better sex

 LET’S GET PHYSICAL

-Did you know the female genitals contain about the same amount of erectile tissue as the penis?
+Did you know the female genitals contain roughly the same amount of erectile tissue as the penis?
 It’s simply distributed differently, with much of it tucked internally – hidden but powerful.

 SO EMOTIONAL